Child Passenger Safety Program

-Call 1-866-SEAT-CHECK or visit this website to find a nearby location for a car seat inspection and assistance with car seat installation.
+Call 1-866-SEAT-CHECK or visit the NHTSA website to find a nearby location for a car seat inspection and assistance with car seat installation.
 Choose your state and type your zip code in the Child Car Seat Inspection Station Locator Inspection Locator.

 What is current California’s Car Safety Seat Law?

 Effective January 01, 2012 children under age 8 must be properly buckled into a car seat or booster seat in the back seat of your vehicle.
 In addition, children age eight or older who are not tall enough for the seat belt to fit properly (at least 4 foot 9 inches tall) must ride in a booster or car seat.
 The previous law required that children remain in a booster seat until the age of six or until they weighed sixty pounds.
 There is no weight limit in the current law.

 This law increases a child’s chance of surviving a crash by 45 percent and is expected to impact more than 1.1 million California children.